jMisch44/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch is used to add nested routes to an application, so that you can change a single parameter in the URL without having to manually change the route where you have used it.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is checking to make sure that a form input field meets all the requirements that you set.
+Such as a password not being shorter than 6 characters, or a name being required to be filled in, before you can submit.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is looking at the entire user experience.
+It focuses on UI and mimicking how a user might interact with an application.

 ## Instructions